ovn-org/ovn-heater/README.md

 ```
 cd ~/ovn-heater
-./do.sh browbeat-run browbeat-scenarios/switch-per-node-low-scale.yml test-low-scale
+./do.sh run test-scenarios/ovn-low-scale.yml test-low-scale
 ```

-This will run `browbeat-scenarios/osh_workload_incremental.json` which will perform two iterations, each of which:
+This test will perform two iterations, each of which:
 - brings up a fake `OVN` node.
 - configures a logical switch for the node and connects it to the `cluster-router`.